William and Evelyn De Morgan: 'Two of the Rarest Spirits of the Age’

 This exhibition explores the exceptional work created by this pair of very different and equally intriguing 19th/20th century British artists.

 The exhibition has been produced by the De Morgan Foundation.

-Image: The Captives, Evelyn de Morgan c.1915 © De Morgan Collection, courtesy of the De Morgan Foundation
+Image: Night and Sleep, Evelyn de Morgan, 1878 © De Morgan Collection, courtesy of the De Morgan Foundation